leekshaffer/Epi-QEs/Raw Data/README.md

 --Census_Pops.xlsx: simplified xlsx file from NST-EST2023-POP.xlsx file, compiled by LKS.

 -lottery: Replication data for Fuller et al. 2022 (https://doi.org/10.1371/journal.pone.0274374) and Lang et al. 2023 (https://doi.org/10.1017/XPS.2021.32), downloaded from https://doi.org/10.7910/DVN/K1XX02 and https://doi.org/10.7910/DVN/QYXN9L, respectively, on May 24, 2024.
-The data and analysis files are not published by LKS to this repository, but available directly from the DataVerse sites.
+The raw data and cleaning files are not published by LKS to this repository, but available directly from the DataVerse sites, along with replication analysis code.
+Clean versions of the data required for the workshop analyses are imported, re-named, and stored in the Clean Data folder of this repository.

+-pcv: Replication data for Bruhn et al. 2017 (https://doi.org/10.1073/pnas.1612833114), downloaded from https://github.com/weinbergerlab/InterventionEvaluatR on May 24, 2024.
+The raw data and cleaning files are not published by LKS to this reporsitory, but are available directly from the InterventionEvaluatR GitHub repository, along with replication analysis code.
-Clean versions required for the analyses are imported, re-named, and stored in the Clean Data folder of this repository.
+Clean versions of the data required for the workshop analyses are imported, re-named, and stored in the Clean Data folder of this repository.

--pcv